 Process Evaluation of Complex Interventions

-The aim of this one-day course, led by Research Associate Dr Rachel Brown, is to provide participants with a working knowledge of the theory and practice of process evaluation of complex interventions.
+The aim of this one-day course, led by Research Fellow Dr Rachel Brown, is to provide participants with a working knowledge of the theory and practice of process evaluation of complex interventions.

 Enrol on this course

 Researchers, PhD students, practitioners and policy makers interested in the development and evaluation of complex interventions, specifically in public health.
 No prior knowledge is assumed.